 Our school serves a well-balanced meal each day.
 Federal regulations require that students pay full price for their lunch if three (3) or more items of the five (5) components are selected.
-If a student chooses additional items they will be charged extra.
-(Ex. ice cream, extra milk, extra components for lunch) Economically disadvantaged students should contact the cafeteria manager to receive a national school lunch program application.
-Student's charges may not exceed \$10.00.
-Sack lunches will be provided to students once their lunch balance exceeds \$10.00.
+If a student chooses additional items they will be charged extra (ex. ice cream, extra milk, extra components for lunch).
+Economically disadvantaged students should contact the cafeteria manager to receive a national school lunch program application.
+Student charges will not be allowed.
 No lunch money will be delivered to students during the school day.
 Parent(s) may leave the students' lunch money at the appropriate school office to be delivered to the cafeteria for deposit in their lunch account.